1. Home

 • This safety multiplier accounts for real-world imperfections: minor misalignments, residual stresses, and conservative design practices.

-• Fun analogy: It’s like a “buffer zone” on your car’s speedometer—even if it says 100 mph, you shouldn’t push it beyond 60 for long-term safety.
+• It’s like a “buffer zone” on your car’s speedometer—even if it says 100 mph, you shouldn’t push it beyond 60 for long-term safety.

 Engineer’s Cheat Sheet